Googleplex: Bay View addition

-In 2013 construction began on a new 1.1 e6sqft campus dubbed "Bay View", adjoining the original campus on 42 acre leased from the NASA Ames Research Center and overlooking San Francisco Bay at Moffett Federal Airfield.
+In 2013, construction began on a new 1.1 e6sqft campus dubbed "Bay View", adjoining the original campus on 42 acre leased from the NASA Ames Research Center and overlooking San Francisco Bay at Moffett Federal Airfield.
 The estimated cost of the project was $120 million with a target opening date of 2015.

-NBBJ was the architect and this was the first time Google has designed its own buildings rather than moving into buildings occupied by previous businesses.
+NBBJ was the architect and this was the first time Google has designed its own buildings.

-The addition is off the northeast corner of the complex, by the Stevens Creek Nature Study Area/Shoreline Park.
-Before announcing the construction, Google, through its in-house real estate firm, Planetary Ventures, sought permission from the city of Mountain View to build bridges over the adjacent Stevens Creek.
-Google's 2012 year-end annual report noted it can develop only 7 acre of the 42 acre site.
+The addition is off the northeast corner of the complex, by the Stevens Creek Nature Study Area and Shoreline Park.
+Before announcing the construction, Google, through its internal real estate firm, Planetarium Ventures, sought permission from the City of Mountain View to build bridges over the adjacent Stevens Creek.
+2012 year-end annual report noted it can develop only 7 acre of the 42 acre site.